FLAKDaddy/MOTD2/README.md

 # Welcome To FLAKS Duels and Dungeon [AETERNIS]
 <a id="Join Our Discord">https://discord.gg/kYnw3mJU7j</>
 ###### Map credit goes to <a id="Aleks_">https://mod.io/g/mordhau/u/aeternis-modding
-## This server consists of 3 modes/maps
+## This server boasts 3 distinct modes/maps:
-### "Ironside" designated for duels - do honor duels here.
+### "Ironside": Reserved for honorable duels.
+Respect the sanctity of combat here.
-### "Dread" a horde Labyrinth dungeon, objective is escape in time.
+### "Dread" Navigate the labyrinthine horde dungeon, aiming to escape before time runs out.
-### "AeternisTesting" a giant map loaded with mini games; my personal favorite.
+### "AeternisTesting" Explore a vast map brimming with thrilling mini-games; a personal favorite.

 ## Royal Decrees
-### Ironside is for duels, do respect this sacred decree.
+### "Ironside" is exclusively for duels; honor this sacred decree.
+While friendly FFA is permitted, RDM against those seeking honorable combat is strictly prohibited.
-#### I don't mind if you FFA your freinds BUT DO NOT RDM those who only wish to Duel.

 ### Use of enchanted constructs known as 'hacks' or 'cheats' is strictly forbidden.
-##### Unless its the ragdol exploit, thats too funny!
+(Except for the ragdoll exploit - that one's just too amusing!)

-## Ye Shall Simp For The Queen, RedSiren
+### Ye Shall Simp For The Queen, RedSiren
-### Let your praises be sung like sweet lullabies in her ears, your adoration as steadfast as the mightiest castle walls.
+#### Let your praises resonate like sweet melodies in her ears, your devotion steadfast as the mightiest castle walls.

-# Ignore these sacred decree's and if caught then prepare thy tight rear for the throbbing, LONG & HARD shaft of justice known as the banhammer.
+# Disregard these sacred decrees at your peril!
+Those caught in violation shall prepare thy tight rear for the throbbing, LONG & HARD shaft of justice known as the banhammer.

-<a id="Enjoy Mordhau Videos">https://www.youtube.com/@_FLAK_</>
+<a id="My Mordhau Videos">https://www.youtube.com/@_FLAK_</>